 This information will give us the opportunity to help you connect your student teams with students on other campuses whose campaigns are addressing similar issues.

-6) Encourage your students to attend the College Summit on Social Action.
+7) At End of Semester, Encourage Students to Attend the College Summit on Social Action.

-Near the end of the Fall and Spring semesters, we organize a virtual Summit on College Social Action.
+Near the end of the Fall and Spring semesters, we organize a virtual College Summit on Social Action.
+Please encourage your students to attend the College Summit.
+Some professors have provided extra credit to encourage participation.
 These are a great opportunity for your students to get a sense of how they are part of a national movement.
+The summits also provide new faculty the opportunity to hear from students about their social action experiences.